-- A student wishing to write supplemental examinations at one of these centres must state in his application the centre chosen and must pay a fee of \$2.50 a paper in addition to the regular fee of \$5.00 a paper for a supplemental examination. - 6.
-No student with defective standing will be admitted to the Second Year. - 7.
-No student may enter the Third or higher year with supplemental examinations still outstanding in respect of more than 4 units of the preceding year, or with any supplemental examination outstanding in respect of the work of an earlier year unless special permission to do so is granted by Faculty. - 8.
-No student will be allowed to take any subject unless he has previously passed, or secured exemption, in all prerequisite subjects. - 9.
+- 5. No student with defective standing will be admitted to the Second Year. - 6.
+No student may enter the Third or higher year with supplemental examinations still outstanding in respect of more than 4 units of the preceding year, or with any supplemental examination outstanding in respect of the work of an earlier year unless special permission to do so is granted by Faculty. - 7.
+No student will be allowed to take any subject unless he has previously passed, or secured exemption, in all prerequisite subjects. - 8.
 A student who is required to repeat his year will not be allowed to take any work in a higher year.
-A student repeating his year need not repeat the laboratory portion of certain courses provided he has obtained a standing in the laboratory work which is acceptable to the head of the department in which the course is given. - 10.
-Any student repeating his year will not be admitted with any supplementals outstanding. - 11.
-A student who fails twice in the work of the same year may, upon the recommendation of the Faculty, be required by the Senate to withdraw from the University. - 12.
+A student repeating his year need not repeat the laboratory portion of certain courses provided he has obtained a standing in the laboratory work which is acceptable to the head of the department in which the course is given. - 9.
+Any student repeating his year will not be admitted with any supplementals outstanding. - 10.
+A student who fails twice in the work of the same year may, upon the recommendation of the Faculty, be required by the Senate to withdraw from the University. - 11.
 Any student whose academic record, as determined by the tests and examinations of the First Term, is found to be unsatisfactory, may, upon the recommendation of the Faculty, be required by the Senate to discontinue attendance at the University for the remainder of the session.
-Such a student will not be re-admitted to the University as long as any supplemental examinations are outstanding. - 13.
-Term essays and examination papers may be refused a passing mark if they are noticeably deficient in English. - 14.
+Such a student will not be re-admitted to the University as long as any supplemental examinations are outstanding. - 12.
+Term essays and examination papers may be refused a passing mark if they are noticeably deficient in English. - 13.
 Honours graduate standing will be granted to those who obtain Honours in the final year and who have passed any one of the three preceding years with at least 50 per cent, in each subject and 75 per cent, on the whole.